Indiana County Drug Possession Lawyer Helping People Get Back On Track

 Don’t let the threat of a drug charge impede your future.
 Count on Robert S. Muir, Attorney at Law, to protect your rights and fight the charge.

 Pennsylvania classifies drugs into five schedules based on the drug’s potential for abuse and medicinal value.
-Penalties increase on a sliding scale for drugs that carry a higher risk of addiction and abuse and minimal medicinal value.
+Penalties increase on a sliding scale for drugs that carry a higher risk of addiction and abuse and minimal medicinal value such as heroin, fentanyl and MDMA.

 Penalties for drug-related crimes vary depending on the substance, amount and any prior criminal convictions.
 For misdemeanor possession of a controlled substance or drug paraphernalia, the penalty is up to one year in jail and fines of up to $5,000.
 Felony charges include trafficking, possession with intent to deliver and unlawful manufacturing.
 Fines for felony drug charges can reach $250,000, and you may be sentenced to up to 15 years in jail.